mouniraz/ANNOptimization/README.md

 # ANNOptimization
+## Binary Classification
 ## Data Preprocessing
-using one of csv files loaded with this repository, scan the data and describe it (numbers of parameters, target, balanced or not, missing data)
+using one of csv files loaded with this repository (consider only binary classification), scan the data and describe it (numbers of parameters, target, balanced or not, missing data)

 ## ANN Model